MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineDialInConferencingUser.md

 ### -Force

-*This parameter has been deprecated from Teams Powershell Modules 3.0 and above due to limited usage*
+*This parameter has been deprecated from Teams Powershell Modules 3.0 and above due to limited usage*.

 The Force switch specifies whether to suppress warning and confirmation messages.
 It can be useful in scripting to suppress interactive prompts.